-Participation in standardisation committees adds important knowledge about electrical safety
+Our place on standardisation committees builds important knowledge about electrical safety

-One of the main purposes of safety standards is to implement the requirements for safety in market requirements, e.g. EU directives.
-The requirements ensure that the risks of damage and injury to people, animals, environment, and property are kept down to an acceptable level.
+The purpose of safety standards is to implement the requirements for safety in market requirements.
+This ensures the risk of damage to people, animals, environment, and property is kept down.

-Professional experts from our electrical safety group participate in various different national standardisation committees:
+Professional experts from our electrical safety group participate in different national standardisation committees:

 S608 (IEC TC 108)

-Safety of electronic equipment within the field of audio/video, information technology and communication technology.
+- Safety of electronic equipment within audio/video, information and communication technology

 S562 (IEC TC 62)